-If the $V{IN}$ connector of Figure 1 can be instantaneously shorted (crowbarred) to ground, then a small P-channel FET M4 should be used to quickly turn off the input P-channel FET M3 (see Figure 8), otherwise, high reverse surge current might damage M3.
+If V{IN} connector of Figure 1 charger can be instantaneously shorted (crowbarred) to ground, then a small P-channel FET M4 should be used to fast turn off the input P-channel FET M3 (see Figure 8), otherwise, high surge current might damage M3.
 M3 can also be replaced by a diode if dropout voltage and heat dissipation are not problems.

-Note that the LT1505 will operate even when $V{BAT}$ is grounded.
-If $V{BAT}$ of Figure 1 charger gets shorted to ground very quickly (crowbarred) from a high battery voltage, slow loop response may allow charge current to build up and damage the topside N-channel FET M1.
-A small diode D5 (see Figure 9) from the SHDN pin to $V{BAT}$ will shut down switching and protect the charger.
+Note that LT1505 will operate even when V{BAT} is grounded.
+If V{BAT} of Figure 1 charger gets shorted to ground very quickly (crowbarred) from a high battery voltage, slow loop response may allow charge current to build up and damage the topside N-channel FET M1.
+A small diode D5 (see Figure 9) from SHDN pin to V{BAT} will shut down switching and protect the charger.